The number of perfect matchings, and the nesting properties, of random regular graphs: Introduction

 Theorem~\ref{thm:sandwich2} follows as a corollary of a more general version (Theorem~\ref{thm:sandwich3}) which we state in Section~\ref{sec:sandwich}.
-Theorem~\ref{thm:sandwich2} indeed holds for all $d\to\infty$ and $d=o(n^{1/2})$.
-However for a simpler proof we did not pursue that.
+Indeed, it is possible to prove that Theorem~\ref{thm:sandwich2} holds for all $d\to\infty$ and $d=o(n^{1/2})$.
+However, for the sake of a simpler proof, we did not pursue that.
 See Remark~\ref{remark} for more explanations.

+The two problems studied in this paper seem unrelated.
+However, the key ingredient in the proof of Theorem~\ref{thm:sandwich3} is the construction of a coupling procedure of $\G(n,d)$ and $\G(n,d+1)$.
+The success of the coupling relies on the concentration of the number of perfect matchings in $\G(n,d+1)$, which is one of the main results we obtain for the first problem under study.